March 17, 2018

 Review: Java Concurrency in Practice

 I was recently assigned to a new project at work, which requires some concurrent programming.
 I’ve long put off investing in any formal Java programming texts, partly out of thriftiness and partially because none of the professional programming I’ve done to date required a formal education/reading of relevant texts to avoid writing completely incorrect code.
-Usually in line-of-business application development, a sub-optimal solution is not completely incorrect; at worst, it wastes CPU cycles. ...
+Usually in line-of-business application development, a sub-optimal solution is not completely incorrect; at worst, it wastes CPU cycles.
+However, when it comes to concurrent programming, there’s three options: ...

 January 9, 2016